Seasawher/mathlib4-help/docs/attributes.md

 Monotonicity theorems should have `Lean.Order.monotone ...` as a conclusion.
 They are used in the `monotonicity` tactic (scoped in the `Lean.Order` namespace) to automatically prove monotonicity for functions defined using `partial_fixpoint`.

+## pibaseTag
+ Apply a π-Base identifier to a declaration.

 ## pnat_to_nat_coe
  A simp set for the `pnat_to_nat` tactic.